 It was then I remembered the stone floor was covered with a rug.

 I started a fire in the fireplace.
 It was three days before I remembered to adjust the furnace.
 Instead I fed the fireplace.
 It was what I needed, to watch the crackling flames.
 To measure time in the ebb and flow of the inferno.
 To feel the heat blasting my face as the cold crept up my back.

 I nipped at the absinthe.
 I drank a beer or two.
 I decided I needed a walk.
 A nocturnal excursion amongst the stones.
 It’s one of the perks of staying in Avebury.
 It’s a good perk.

-The year before I stumbled, nay, we flew amongst the stones.
+The year before we stumbled, nay, we flew amongst the stones, taking photographs.
 This year there was no moon.
 Just darkness.
 By now I knew my way around, knew many of the stones by name.
 I could head off in a general direction and find where I was when the silhouette of the stones loomed in front of me.

 Like all Neolithic sites in Britain, Avebury is a mystery.
 A big mystery.

 It’s not just the two circles within the largest stone circle in Britain.
 Nor the ditch and embankment which encircles the stones.
 It’s not West Kennet Avenue, nor Beckham Avenue, now lost except for a brace of stones at the far end.
 It’s not the Sanctuary, also lost but remembered with stone markers.
 It’s not Silbury Hill, the largest man made mound in Europe.
 Look to any high place, be it Baden hill towering over the avenue, or up towards the Ridgeway, a Neolithic road which crosses much of this part of Britain.
 From the right perspective you can make out Windmill Hill, where they believe it all started.
 Or the ridge above Silbury Hill, to West Kennet Long Barrow, a magnificent example of a chambered tomb.
 Then you get an idea of one of the main reasons Avebury exists.